 Sciatica describes the pain caused by irritation of the sciatic nerve.
-Sciatica causes shooting pain through the buttocks that frequently travels down one or both legs (but it generally affects only one).
-Sciatica is caused by problems elsewhere in the back such as herniated disks, spinal stenosis, piriformis syndrome, spondylolithesis, tumors, or trauma.
+It can cause shooting pain through the buttocks that frequently travels down one or both legs (but it generally affects only one).
+Sciatica is usually caused by problems in the back or spine, such as herniated disks, spinal stenosis, piriformis syndrome, bone spurs, spondylolithesis, tumors, or trauma.

-Most of the time, sciatica can be treated effectively and the symptoms abated.
-Rarely, however, sciatica can cause severe and permanent damage that leads to loss of movement and feeling in the affected leg and even bowel and urinary incontinence.
+Most of the time, sciatica can be treated effectively and the symptoms resolved.
+Less frequently, the sciatic nerve roots are compressed, causing weakness and loss of feeling in the affected leg, and even bowel and urinary incontinence.
 This is called "lumbar radiculopathy."

 Treatment for sciatica includes physical therapy, anti-inflammatory medication, steroid injections, and, in severe cases like cauda equina syndrome (CES), surgery.

 To assess your capabilities, the SSA will prepare a "residual functional capacity" assessment (RFC).
 An RFC is a detailed report that discusses what level of exertion you can do (heavy, medium, light, or sedentary) and how your sciatica affects your ability to do certain work-related activities, such as standing, walking, stooping, climbing, and sitting.

-Only sedentary work doesn't require you to stand or work most of the day, so if your doctor has limited you to two hours or less of walking or standing per work day, you should get an for RFC sedentary work.
+Only sedentary work doesn't require you to stand or walk for most of the day, so if your doctor has limited you to two hours or less of walking or standing per day, you should get an RFC for sedentary work.
 If you don't have the education or skill set for a sedentary job, however, this limits the jobs you can do.

 Sciatica can cause debilitating pain, and the SSA will consider the effects of chronic pain on a person's ability to work.
 However, because pain is subjective and difficult to document with objective evidence, it is important that your medical records provide consistent descriptions of the pain and discuss the efforts you've made to treat your pain.